to the Past

 Len couldn't believe his luck!!!
 He was about to actually meet

 the famed Theresa Vaughn!!!
 Stephanie was excited too, but not

 nearly as much as Len because--by never having been exposed to the

 cultural icon that is Theresa in school--it was hard for her to

 appreciate Theresa fully, merely based only on what she had recently

-heard of her from Len and seen of her on stage, though amazing it
+heard of her from Len and seen of her on stage,

 was.
 Len, on the other hand, very well knew how much the

 incomparable Theresa Vaughn deserved admiration!
 There was none